 - Port of Discharge: Specify the Port of Destination.

-- Suppliers' Address: Specify the Suppliers' full address including fax, telephone, e-mail and contact person.
+- Suppliers' Address: Specify the Suppliers' full address including, telephone, e-mail and contact person.

-- Buyers' Address in Ethiopia: Specify the fax & telephone no., postal code, e-mail and location.
+- Receivers' Address in Ethiopia: Specify the telephone no., postal code, e-mail and location.

-- Specify that Ethiopian Shipping Lines is nominated sea carrier and clearly agree FOB Port of Loading.
+- Specify that ESL is nominated sea carrier and clearly agree FOB Port of Loading.